Less Is More: Food & Product Photography Styling Tips for an Editorial Look

 Editorial styling guides you towards simple but strong compositions with minimal elements in the layout.
 And whatever your preferred style - modern, moody, soft, layered, vintage, pretty - all these can still be made to look editorial if you keep some space.

-A editorial style image of only three elements, shot on our 'Safe' backdrop
+A editorial style image of just three elements, shot on our Safe vinyl photography backdrop

 Photography tips for editorial captures